-Last week Starbucks unveiled Starbucks Odyssey, a new experience powered by Web3 technology that offers Starbucks Rewards members and employees non-fungible tokens (NFTs).
+In September this year Starbucks unveiled Starbucks Odyssey, a new experience powered by Web3 technology that offers Starbucks Rewards members and employees non-fungible tokens (NFTs).
 These digital collectable assets will unlock access to new benefits and immersive coffee experiences, ranging from espresso martini-making classes to a Costa Rica coffee farm trip.

 By integrating into the Starbucks Rewards ecosystem and grounding the experience in coffee, connection and community, we are entering the Web3 space differently than any other brand, while deepening our members’ connection to Starbucks.” said Brady Brewer, Starbucks EVP and chief marketing officer.

 Our vision is to create a place where our digital community can come together over coffee, engage in immersive experiences, and celebrate the heritage and future of Starbucks.